 Wildlife enthusiasts have a lot to look forward to at Bundala with a significant number of elephants, estuarine crocodiles, turtles, and even leopard roaming the grounds.

 Over the years turtle watching has been added to the list of things to do around Tangalle.
 You get five species of (sea) turtles in Sri Lanka, the green turtle, loggerhead, Olive ridley, leatherback, and hawksbill.

-They too feed on toxins from jellyfish and shellfish then store them in their flesh.
 Consuming leatherback meat has proven to be fatal.
 The least common turtles in Sri Lanka are the Loggerheads.

 They have large heads and the distinguishing colour of the carapace makes it easy to identify them.
 Loggerheads feed on sponges, jellyfish, mussels and a variety of fish.